mdyzma/mdyzma.github.io/_posts/2017-04-23-python-r-scala-julia-in-one-notebook.md

 There we are.
 Versatile, multi-language prototyping environment in the browser.

-If you struggle between using python or R, don't!
+If you struggle between using python Julia, Scala or R, don't!
 Use all of them!
 At the same time in the same notebook, passing data structures between languages and perform analysis with the best tools they can offer.
 With Jupyter notebook it is all possible.
 It is possible to add even more players to the game.
 Julia, Haskel, Lua, bash, Octave...
 Pick whatever you can...
 Currently Jupyter supports nearly 100 different kernels (check [here][kernels]).